minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('buy' in this case) products | The list of ordered products you want us to track.
+products | The list of ordered products you want us to track.

 ### Items